IshitaSharma0/MedGemma-Diagnostic-Assistant/README.md

 This project is intended for **research and educational purposes only**.

-Please **DO NOT upload any real, identifiable, or sensitive patient data** (such as actual X-ray, CT, or MRI scans containing personal information) to the Google Colab notebook or any public cloud environment linked to this repository.
+Please **DO NOT upload any real, identifiable, or sensitive patient data** (such as actual X-ray, CT, or MRI scans containing personal information) to the Google Colab notebook linked to this repository.

 If you choose to test the model, ensure that: